National Revolutionary Army: Second Sino-Japanese War (1937-1945)

 Women also contributed to the war effort through formal units such as the Guangxi Women's Battalion, encouraged by Soong Mei-ling, Chiang's wife.

 Despite internal political challenges, the NRA integrated multiple regional forces and provincial warlord armies into its ranks.
 As Japanese occupation expanded across coastal China, guerrilla and irregular operations were increasingly important in contested regions.
 However, logistical weaknesses, inadequate modern arms, and a fragmented command structure hampered sustained offensives.
 The lack of centralised discipline also led to issues such as corruption, press-ganging of rural populations, and logistical failure.

 From 1938 onward, foreign aid helped improve NRA capability.
 Initially, the Soviet Union supported the NRA with matériel, training, and volunteer aviators under the Sino-Soviet Non-Aggression Pact.
 From 1941, the United States became the chief backer of the NRA via Lend-Lease, although this support was complicated by strained relationships between General Chiang and American commanders, particularly General Joseph Stilwell.
 While Stilwell was appointed as Chief of Staff to Chiang and oversaw training efforts for modernised NRA units (known as the "X Force"), he clashed frequently with Chinese leadership over strategy and control.
 The US government threatened to cut off aid to China unless they handed over command of all Chinese forces to the US.
 Chiang stalled on fulfilling the American demand as he claimed that that would be make him no different from the Japanese puppet authorities.
-By the end of the war, US influence over the military affairs of China were greater than any foreign power in the last century, with American personnel appointed in every field, such as the Chief of Staff of the Chinese military, management of the Chinese War Production Board and Board of Transport.
+By the end of the war, US influence over China was greater than any foreign power in the last century, with American personnel appointed in military, economic and political field, such as the American Chief of Staff of the Chinese military, American management of the Chinese War Production Board and Board of Transport, SACO trainers of Chiang's secret police, Patrick Hurley's management of political unification, and Chiang's American personal advisor.
 Sir George Sansom, British envoy to the US, reported that many US military officers saw US monopoly on Far Eastern trade as a rightful reward for fighting the Pacific war, a sentiment echoed by US elected officials.

 During the Burma Campaign, NRA troops formed the core of the Chinese Expeditionary Force (中國遠征軍) in India and northern Burma.
 Under the command of General Sun Li-jen, these forces succeeded in recapturing key territory and securing the Ledo Road, a vital supply line into China.
 The reoccupation of northern Burma and eventual linking up with Yunnan–based forces under General Wei Lihuang restored overland logistics to Chongqing by late 1944.